yaningchang/Chang_Monaghan_Welbourne_AoA_Paper_for_JML/Simulation2/Model/README.txt

 # -weights: trained weight
 # >:  output file
 #######################################################################################################
-To test the model, enter the following command in the unix-like terminal with Mikenet installed:
+To test the model, enter the following command in a unix or mac terminal:
+Note: We have provided two different sets of executiable files for linux and mac.
+Please rename the files before running the following commands. e.g., for the linux terminal: rename random_aoa_pretraining_evaluator_linux to random_aoa_pretraining_evaluator

 e.g. for hearing (PS) ./random_aoa_pretraining_evaluator -key 6kdict -patterns ps_randcon.pat -semantic -weights ../Weights/Oral/RandomAoA_PS_Weight_v1 > ps_1.txt